How to earn points and miles

-For example, the Chase Sapphire Preferred® Card earns 80,000 bonus points after you spend $4,000 on purchases in the first 3 months.
-Those points are worth up to $1,000 according to our points and miles valuations.
+For example, the Chase Sapphire Preferred® Card earns 60,000 bonus points after you spend $4,000 on purchases in the first 3 months of account opening.
+Those points are worth up to $1,020 according to our points and miles valuations.

 But don’t be fooled, because sometimes the largest welcome bonuses don’t actually have the highest values.
 Make sure you’re getting your bang for your welcome bonus buck, when you sign up for a card!
 Make sure to read our points and miles valuations post to figure out how much a welcome bonus is actually worth.

 Another awesome bonus some cards offer is an anniversary bonus.
 With these, a card rewards you with points or miles once a year for being a loyal customer.
 This is another easy way to earn points and miles, as long as you’re using your card and paying it off monthly.

 Many banks offer a refer-a-friend program where you can refer a friend or family member to a credit card you have and receive a bonus when they sign up through your link.
 Bonuses range anywhere from 5,000 airline miles to 25,000 bank points, your bonus depends on a variety of factors like what card you hold and the time of year.
 You can read our in-depth guide to credit card referral programs to know which cards and banks offer bonuses.